louiss0/slim-route-registry/README.md

     - It takes in a path string and a class to use as a string
     - You must use the class name as the second parameter
     - Creates a route group by using the path and extracts every attribute that was added to a class and its methods.
-      Then creates an instance of each attribute and then uses them to either add a method to.
+      Then creates an instance of each attribute and then uses them to either add a method to a route or add middleware to each group.

     ```php
         RouteRegistry::resource("/posts", PostController::class);
     ```

-a route or add middleware to each group.

 <br>